HiDiHlabs/ssam-lite/docs/source/quickstart.rst

 Click on **Get going!**

-Click on "Coordinates" and select the *coordinates.csv* from the sample data.
+Click on "Coordinates" and select the *coordinates.csv* from the *Codeluppi_osmFISH* directory in the test data.
-Do the same for the "Signatures" (obviously use the *signature.csv* this time, *duh!*)
+Do the same for the "Signatures" (obviously use the *signature.csv* from the same directory this time, *duh!*)

 Time is flying by so we skip the "Parameters" section, leaving them at their default values, heading straight for "Analysis" and click on "Run Kernel Density Estimation".
-Time for a short break now, this step might take 2 mins.
+Time for a short break now, this step might take 1 or 2 minutes.

 When the KDE has been estimated scroll further down and hit "Infer Cell Types".
 Done!